johandersson/pyDGTGTD/README.md

-# wxGTD - Python 3 Desktop GTD Application
+# pyWeeklyReview - Python 3 Desktop GTD Application

 A GTD® (Getting Things Done®) task management application for desktop with data sync support for DGT GTD Android app.

-**This is a fork of [wxGTD by Karol Będkowski](https://github.com/KarolBedkowski/wxgtd), updated for Python 3 and wxPython 4.x compatibility.**
+**This is a fork of [wxGTD by Karol Będkowski](https://github.com/KarolBedkowski/wxgtd), updated for Python 3 and wxPython 4.x compatibility.
+The original program was called wxGTD, but this fork has been renamed to pyWeeklyReview.**

 ## About

-wxGTD is a desktop application for managing tasks following the GTD® methodology.
+pyWeeklyReview is a desktop application for managing tasks following the GTD® methodology.
 This Python 3 version includes:
 - Full wxPython 4.x compatibility
 - JSON import/export for syncing with DGT GTD Android app
 - SQLite database with SQLAlchemy ORM